-While it is impossible to precisely identify the external borders between polysemy and homonymy on the one hand and contextual variation on the other, it is possible to investigate the internal structure of polysemy.
-Polysemy can be described as a radial category phenomenon characterized by a central prototypical meaning and a network of extensions of that meaning that are relatively more or less peripheral (Lakoff 1987a).
-The peripheral meanings are not random, but instead related directly or indirectly to the prototype, and the structure of the network is coherent rather than haphazard.
-There may in addition be an abstract overall schematic meaning (Langacker 2008: 17).
-If we return to the example of white above, the prototype is the color (of snow), the uses referring to race and heat are relatively closely related to the prototype (continuing the theme of paleness), while the innocence and monotonousness uses are more peripheral.
+While it is impossible to identify with precision the external borders between polysemy and homonymy on the one hand and contextual variation on the other, it is possible to investigate the internal structure of polysemy.
+Polysemy can be described as a radial category phenomenon characterized by a central prototypical meaning and a network of extensions of that meaning that are more or less peripheral (Lakoff 1987a).
+The peripheral meanings are not random but are related, directly or indirectly, to the prototype, and the structure of the network is coherent rather than haphazard.
+There may be, in addition, an abstract overall schematic meaning (Langacker 2008, 17).
+If we return to the example of white, the prototype is colour (e.g. of snow), hence the uses that qualify race and heat are relatively closely related to the prototype (they continue the theme of paleness), while the ones attached to innocence and monotonousness are more peripheral.
 The overall schema is one of lack of distinctiveness.
-While some meanings may be strongly distinct, others may blend into each other, as in the case of a new idea, which could be completely original or merely different and unfamiliar – in some contexts the difference between the meanings of new is not in focus.
+While some meanings may be strongly distinct, others may blend into one another, as in the case of a new idea, which could be something completely original or merely something different and unfamiliar; in some contexts the difference between the meanings of new is not in focus.

 Metaphor and metonymy play important roles in the structure of polysemy.
 Metaphor is present when a meaning is mapped from one domain (a source domain, often the physical environment) to another (a target domain) (Lakoff and Johnson 1980).
-Both Russian tjažëlyj ‘heavy, difficult, serious’ and English tough illustrate metaphorical extension from a physical domain to an assessment of a problem or a struggle, although the source domains differ.
-For Russian the source domain is weight, whereas for English the source domain is texture.
-Preferences for mapping of source to target domains can be language-specific, but not necessarily exclusive: speakers of English can also be challenged by weighty problems and speakers of Russian might take offense at žëstkie slova ‘tough words’.
-A very common pattern of metaphorical extension takes a spatial meaning and extends it to temporal and intentional domains, as we see with the example of after above.
+Both Russian tjažëlyj ‘heavy, difficult, serious’ and English tough illustrate metaphorical extension from the physical domain to the assessment of a problem or a struggle, although the source domains differ.
+In Russian the source domain is weight, whereas in English the source domain is texture.
+Preferences for mapping a source to target domains can be language-specific, but not necessarily exclusive: speakers of English can also be challenged by weighty problems and speakers of Russian might take offense at žëstkie slova ‘tough words’.
+A very common pattern of metaphorical extension takes a spatial meaning and extends it to temporal and intentional domains, as we saw with the example of after.

-Metonymy is present when a meaning shifts to follow associations from source to target within a single domain (Peirsman and Geeraerts 2006).
+Metonymy is present when a meaning shifts to follow associations between source and target within a single domain (Peirsman and Geeraerts 2006).
 Metonymic shifts can be whole to part, as we see in the difference between week as ‘a seven-day cycle’ and week as ‘the work week’.
-Another common type of shift is between an action and its result, as we see in the verb-noun relationships of delay, process, etc. above.
-In some cases, both metaphor and metonymy are present.
-In the case of lens cap, first we have a historical metonymy from Proto-Indo-European *kaput- ‘head’ to a covering for the head.
-Synchronically the covering is metaphorically mapped from a human head to the end of a lens, and metonymically shifted from a location on top to mere attachment in any orientation.
-The case of bottle cap is similar, here with an association to bottles.
+Another common type of shift is between an action and its result, as we saw in the verb–noun relationships of delay, process and so on.
+In some cases both metaphor and metonymy are present.
+In lens cap, we have, first, a historical (diachronic) metonymy that takes us from Proto-Indo-European *kaput- ‘head’ to a covering for the head.
+Synchronically, the covering is metaphorically mapped from a human head to the end of a lens and metonymically shifted from a location at the top to mere attachment, in any direction.
+The case of bottle cap is similar, here with an association with bottles.
 However, a baseball cap has an association with the uniform of baseball players, whereas ice cap is motivated by the substance that forms the cap.